Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

 ## Deployment Name
 The deployment has a unique name like this:
 ```
-AREA_SITE_DEVICE_YYYY-MM-DD
+PROJECT_SITE_DEVICE_YYYY-MM-DD
 ```
-The "Area" is a broad area that a specific field agent tends to work on, like "MtTotumas" (No spaces)
+The "Project" is a broad project that you are collecting this data for.
+You couldname it something like "BatSurvey" or "MtTotumasDrySeason" (No spaces)

 The "Site" is a human name for the very specific place you left the Mothbox, like "TreeNearLodge" (No Spaces)